 How to salvage fudge that was undercooked

 You can salvage undercooked, soft fudge that doesn't set by putting the fudge back in a saucepan with up to 30 ml (2 tablespoon of 35 % whipping cream).
 Heat the mixture on medium–low to dissolve/melt the sugar.
 Once you have a smooth consistency, then you can bring the mixture up to a boil and make sure to continue to heat the mixture until your thermometer reads 114–115 °C (237–239 °F), at which point you must cool the mixture back down before beating it.

 Fudge is too gritty

 If you notice that your fudge is much too gritty, it could mean that you didn't allow the fudge mixture to cool enough and therefore you beat it too soon.
-If you beat the fudge when it is too warm, the sugar will form bigger crystallize and won't be smooth.
+If you beat the fudge when it is too warm, the sugar will form bigger crystals and won't be smooth.
 It's important to wait until your fudge is below 50 ºC before stirring vigorously, just like when you are making homemade maple butter.

 I hope this traditional maple fudge recipe is simpler and satisfies your maple fudge cravings.
 Remember it's quite important to use a good, reliable candy thermometer preferably an instant-read thermometer, if possible, because cooking temperature is EVERYTHING when you are making fudge.
 If the temperature is off, your fudge may set too soft or end up too dry.
 All roads lead to something tasty, but getting the texture right is nice too!